oh-my-github/registry/README.md

+# Oh-My-Github WebService

+This webservice is for providing users' github profile list in a short time.

+### Under constructing....

 # React Slingshot!

 React Slingshot is a comprehensive starter kit for rapid application development using React.
 It offers a rich development experience including: